-The Corporation's CNCG Committee currently consists of five Directors, including Reid Carter, Malcolm Cockwell, Heather Fitzpatrick, Karen Oldfield and Bruce Robertson.
+The Corporation's CNCG Committee currently consists of four Directors, including Malcolm Cockwell, Heather Fitzpatrick, Karen Oldfield and Bruce Robertson.
 At all times, the members of the CNCG Committee have been and are independent Directors of the Corporation.
-The Corporation believes that each of the CNCG Committee members has direct experience relevant to his responsibilities on the committee.
-Mr. Carter has held multiple senior executive positions including President of Brookfield Timberlands Management LP and has served as the President and Chief Executive Officer of Acadian Timber from 2010 through 2015.
+The Corporation believes that each of the CNCG Committee members has direct experience relevant to their responsibilities on the committee.
 Mr. Cockwell has held a number of leadership roles at private land forest management and wood processing operations in several regions, with responsibilities including the retention and development of senior management and the development of broader, long-term, forest-based business strategies.
 Ms. Heather Fitzpatrick is the President and Chief Executive Officer of Halmont Properties Corporation.
-Ms. Oldfield was the President and Chief Executive Officer of the Halifax Port Authority.
+Ms. Oldfield is the Interim President and CEO of Nova Scotia Health and was the President and Chief Executive Officer of the Halifax Port Authority.
 Mr. Robertson has held a number of private sector leadership and management roles, gaining experience and knowledge with internal risk management and reporting, governance, pensions and accounting.